-(from now on, we mark the nodes of $I(M)$ for any Levi subgroup $M$ by $\Delta$).
-By the proof of Proposition \ref{prop-bottomlayer}, the $K-$types with highest weights $\eta + \sigma_i$ (recall $\eta$ is the lowest $K-$type of $\pi$) are $M-$bottom layer for all non-unitarity certificates $\sigma_i$ in \eqref{eq-beta}.
-In other words, $\pi$ is unitary if and only if $\pi_{sph}$ in Step (i) of \ref{sec-strategy} is unitary in these cases.
-Furthermore, by the main result of \cite{BDW}, $\pi \in \widehat{G}^d$ if and only if $\pi_{sph}$ must be parabolically induced from the trivial module.
+Suppose all $\al_j\notin I(M)$ are solely connected to the endpoints of the diagram of $I(M)$ (the diagram above is one such example), the proof of Proposition \ref{prop-bottomlayer} shows that the $K-$types with highest weights $\eta + \sigma_i$ are $M-$bottom layer for all $\sigma_i$ in \eqref{eq-beta}.
+In other words, $\pi$ is unitary if and only if $\pi_{sph}$ in Step (i) of Section \ref{sec-strategy} is unitary in these cases.
+Furthermore, by the main result of \cite{BDW}, $\pi \in \widehat{G}^d$ if and only if $\pi_{sph}$ is parabolically induced from the trivial module.
 By induction in stages, this implies $\pi$ is a subquotient of a parabolically induced module from a unitary character.